-Did you know that student loan bill collectors are often paid over 100,000 a year to put you into loans and rehabilitation programs that are not reasonable or affordable?
-Student loan collectors are paid like the mortgage industry servicers who violate the law and regulations.
+Did you know that student loan bill collectors are often paid over $100,000 a year to put you into loans and rehabilitation programs that are neither reasonable nor affordable?
+In fact, student loan collectors are paid like the mortgage industry servicers who violate the law and regulations.

-But the Department of Education issued new regulations affecting student loan rehabilitation effective July 1, 2014.
+But the Department of Education (DOE) issued new regulations affecting student loan rehabilitation effective July 1, 2014.
 These regs are applicable to FFEL and Direct Loans.
 As of July 2014, loan holders will initially calculate the reasonable and affordable payment amount using the income-based repayment (IBR) formula.
-This does not put borrowers into Income-based repayment loans; it only uses the IBR formula to calculate the rehabilitation payment.
+This does not put borrowers into income-based repayment loans; it only uses the IBR formula to calculate the rehabilitation payment.
 Usually, a borrower can have the loan declared current as if it was never in default by completing 9 of 10 payments in a rehabilitation program.
 Borrowers can only enter into an IBR (income-based repayment loan/plan) after they get out of default.

 The new formula for rehabilitation will be the current IBR formula based on payments no higher than 15% of discretionary income, even though some borrowers may now have IBR plans based on a 10% threshold.
 The formula can cause a 0 payment, but regulations state the borrower must pay at least $5/month.
 The borrower can object to the amount calculated by the lender.
 Then loan holder must recalculate the payment based solely on the information on an approved form.